 , you can utilize the USB memory of the Suunto Quest in order to upload data that you've accumulated during your workout.
 You can also sync up with third party websites that also track your exercise data, allowing you to set specific goals for yourself that will keep you continuously improving upon your old times so that no matter what sport you might be competing in, you're excelling and allowing yourself to stay competitive.
 As such, this is definitely the watch for you if you're considering to compete in a race.

 Unfortunately, there isn't much in the way of apps

 for the Suunto Quest, but that doesn't stop the multi-sport watch from being quite connectable.
 You can easily use the watch to connect to third party sites that will allow you to track and monitor your data.
 Just because these things aren't supported and made available by Suunto itself doesn't mean that you won't be able to find the same sort of functionality that other watches feature.
 You'll just have to be on the lookout for other ways to get this information.

-, you can expect the package that you buy to include a Suunto Dual Comfort Belt that will allow you to accurately track your exercise data without any sort of hassle or discomfort.
+In terms of comfort, you can expect the package that you buy to include a Suunto Dual Comfort Belt that will allow you to accurately track your exercise data without any sort of hassle or discomfort.
 On top of this, the heart rate monitor for the device has been lauded by many reviewers as being comfortable.
 This is especially important, as tracking heart rate is one of the most common and important elements of tracking fitness data.
 Again, you can expect all of the same features you'd find in the other big name multi-sport watches, just at a much more reasonable price here.